YettiPowered/api-docs/sections/authentication_with_oauth2.md

 OAuth 2 provides a method for you, as an application developer, to request access to the data on a user's Yetti site without getting their password or fiddling about with API keys.

 Developers first need to [register their application](http://yetti.co.uk) in order to receive a unique Client ID and Client Secret.
-You must keep your Client Secret safe and secure or the integrity of your application and of your users data may be compromised.
+You must keep your Client Secret **safe and secure** - or the integrity of your application, and of your user's data, will be potentially compromised.

 ## The web application flow